International Regulations for Preventing Collisions at Sea: Annexes

-ANNEX IV Distress Signals
+ANNEX IV Distress Signals.
+The annex lists the official international distress signals.
+These include signals such as the spoken word "Mayday", the Code flag Signal "N.C.
+(November Charlie)", flares showing red lights, "SOS" in morse code", an orange smoke signal and others.

 History

-Prior to the development of a single set of international rules and practices, there existed separate practices and various conventions and informal procedures in different parts of the world, as advanced by various maritime nations.
-As a result, there were inconsistencies and even contradictions that gave rise to unintended collisions.
-Vessel navigation lights for operating in darkness as well as navigation marks also were not standardised, giving rise to dangerous confusion and ambiguity between vessels at risk of colliding.
+Prior to the development of a single set of international rules and practices, separate practices and various conventions and informal procedures existed in different parts of the world.
+As a result, there were inconsistencies and contradictions between navigation lights that gave rise to unintended collisions, including not least that many sailing vessels did not display navigation lights.
+Vessel navigation lights for operating in darkness as well as navigation marks were also not standardised, giving rise to dangerous confusion and ambiguity between vessels resulting in collisions and groundings.

 With the advent of steam-powered ships in the mid-19th century, conventions for sailing vessel navigation had to be supplemented with conventions for power-driven vessel navigation.
-Sailing vessels are limited as to their manoeuvrability in that they cannot sail directly into the wind and cannot be readily navigated in the absence of wind.
-On the other hand, steamships can manoeuvre in all 360 degrees of direction and can be manoeuvred irrespective of the presence or absence of wind.
+Sailing vessels are limited as to their manoeuvrability in that they cannot sail directly into the wind and are limited in the absence of wind.
+On the other hand, ships propelled by machinery can manoeuvre in all 360 degrees of direction and therefore can be manoeuvred irrespective of the wind conditions.

 In 1840 in London, Trinity House drew up a set of regulations which were enacted by Parliament in 1846.
 The Trinity House rules were included in the Steam Navigation Act 1846, and the Admiralty regulations regarding lights for steam ships were included in this statute in 1848.
 In 1849 Congress extended the light requirements to sailing vessels on US waters.
-In the UK in 1858 coloured sidelights were recommended for sailing vessels and fog signals were required to be given, by steam vessels on the ship's whistle and by sailing vessels on the fog horn or bell, while a separate but similar action was also taken in the United States.

-In 1850, English maritime law was being adopted in the United States.
+In the UK in 1858 coloured sidelights were recommended for sailing vessels and fog signals were required to be given, by steam vessels on the ship's whistle and by sailing vessels on the fog horn or bell, while a separate but similar action was also taken in the United States as by 1850 onwards, English maritime law on collisions was being gradually adopted in United States law.
 Also in 1850, courts in the England and the United States adopted common law pertaining to reasonable speed within the Assured Clear Distance Ahead.